jackcoral89/jackcoral89/README.md

 I'm a **Software Developer**, with a great passion for **IT**.
 I enjoy writing **JavaScript/TypeScript** code and **.NET** applications to built on web and mobile.
 I like [WordPress](https://wordpress.org/) and the community behind it and recently i wrote a [starter-theme](https://github.com/jackcoral89/wp__webPack) with [webpack](https://webpack.js.org/).
 I currently work with [Angular](https://angular.io/), [.NET](https://dotnet.microsoft.com/) and [Docker](https://www.docker.com/).

 ## Current state 🧐
-- I currently work at Railway business line for [Loccioni Group](https://www.loccioni.com/en/).
+- I currently work at Railway business unit for [Loccioni Group](https://www.loccioni.com/en/).
 I develop UI software with Angular for the Felix X2 Robot 🚆
 - I try to stay up to date with the latest technologies 🤓
 - Cycling, Outdoor & Nature 🌱